 1. EAT A MORE PLANT BASED DIET

-Eating lots of plant based foods such as fruits, vegetables, nuts, seeds and pulses will ensure you are filling yourself up on loads of antioxidants, nutrients and fiber.
-Nutrients give your body nutrition to do all the repair work it needs to do to keep your immune system strong, antioxidants help neutralise the free radical damage caused by the bombardment of toxins, and fiber helps drag toxins out of your digestive tract.
+Eating lots of whole plant foods such as fruits, vegetables, nuts, seeds and pulses will ensure you are filling yourself up on antioxidants, nutrients and fiber.
+Nutrients give your body nutrition to do all the repair work it needs to do to keep your immune system strong; antioxidants help neutralise the free radical damage caused by the bombardment of toxins; and fiber helps drag toxins out of your digestive tract.

 2. GREEN SUPERFOOD POWDERS

-Taking a shot of a good quality green superfood powder every day can do absolute wonders for your health and energy levels, not to mention giving you the most glowing complexion you’ve ever had!
-They are also choc-a-bloc with super nutrition in the form of antioxidants, phytochemicals and chlorophyll and are an easy way to make up your veg count if you’ve been busy.
+Taking a shot of a good quality superfood powder every day can do absolute wonders for your health and energy levels, not to mention giving you the most glowing complexion you’ve ever had… literally!
+They are also choc-a-bloc with super nutrition in the form of antioxidants, phytochemicals and chlorophyll and are an easy way to make up your veg count if you’ve been busy or haven’t eaten as healthy as you should have.

-Many of these superfood powders, the likes of spirulina and blue-green algaes, contain compounds that can specifically remove heavy metals and helps neutralise radiation in the body – something that comes in very handy in our modern environment.
-However, if you have known heavy metal poisoning then you should always detoxify under the care of a specialist as removing too quickly can be dangerous.
+Many superfood powders, the likes of spirulina and blue-green algaes contain compounds that may specifically remove heavy metals and help neutralise radiation in the body – something that comes in very handy in our modern environment of pollution and technology.
+However, if you have known heavy metal poisoning then you should always detoxify under the care of a specialist as removing metals too quickly can be dangerous.

 Take your superfood as a quick shot in some juice or water if you don’t like the taste; or add to smoothies and juices for an added nutrient boost.
-However you take them, just get them in as you really can’t afford to miss out on their unique nutrition.
+However you like to take them just be sure to get them in, as you really can’t afford to miss out on their unique nutrition.

 3. PURE WATER